TrellixVulnTeam/swahilipython_SCMU/Doc/library/typing.rst

 .. data:: ClassVar

-   Special type construct to mark class variables.
+   Special type construct to mark kundi variables.

-   As introduced in :pep:`526`, a variable annotation wrapped in ClassVar indicates that a given attribute is intended to be used as a class variable and should not be set on instances of that class.
+   As introduced in :pep:`526`, a variable annotation wrapped in ClassVar indicates that a given attribute is intended to be used as a kundi variable and should not be set on instances of that class.
 Usage::

-      class Starship:
+      kundi Starship:
-          stats: ClassVar[Dict[str, int]] = {} # class variable
+          stats: ClassVar[Dict[str, int]] = {} # kundi variable
           damage: int = 10                     # instance variable

    :data:`ClassVar` accepts only types and cannot be further subscribed.

-   :data:`ClassVar` is not a class itself, and should not be used with :func:`isinstance` or :func:`issubclass`.
+   :data:`ClassVar` is not a kundi itself, and should not be used with :func:`isinstance` or :func:`issubclass`.
    :data:`ClassVar` does not change Python runtime behavior, but it can be used by third-party type checkers.
 For example, a type checker might flag the following code as an error::

       enterprise_d = Starship(3000)
-      enterprise_d.stats = {} # Error, setting class variable on instance
+      enterprise_d.stats = {} # Error, setting kundi variable on instance
       Starship.stats = {}     # This is OK

    .. versionadded:: 3.5.3